-- EYFS NELI (Nuffield Early Language Intervention) Programme - Speech Therapist in school 1⁄2 a day each week to support children.
-Supporting caseload children, children needing more general language support, practical advice for in class support strategies for teachers and teaching assistants, meeting with parents to discuss needs, progress and next steps for assessment - Leading Teacher for English as an Additional Language (EAL) in school, staff receive regular training - Talking partners (Yrs 3-6) - KS 1 Identiplay, Talking Boxes, Word Aware, bucket game.
+- KS 1 Speech and Language Project; Speech Therapist in school 1 1⁄2 day each week to support in Reception and Year 1.
+Supporting caseload children, children needing more general language support, practical advice for in class support strategies for teachers and teaching assistants, meeting with parents to discuss needs, progress and next steps for assessment - Year 2 and KS 2 Speech and Language therapist in school 1⁄2 day per week to work with caseload children - In class Speech and Language therapist support, intervention and therapy programmes which are then delivered in school by trained TAs - Leading Teacher for English as an Additional Language (EAL) in school, staff receive regular training - Talking partners (Yrs 3-6) - KS 1 Identiplay, Talking Boxes, Word Aware, bucket game.